SMS marketing conversion rates

 Use one call to action.
 Keep your messages simple and limited to one topic.
 Using one clear call to action will make learning more about your product or service easier, and buying more attractive to customers.

-Opt for a service which allows replies.
+Opt for a service that allows replies.
 A major frustration of using SMS for marketing purposes is that consumers aren’t able to reply to messages.
 By using a bulk SMS service which allows for replies, you will ensure more conversation.
 If you’d like more information, download our guide for how your CRM program can be energized by using two-way SMS.
 Importantly, you must have sufficient staff to monitor this form of communication.

 Study SMS reports.
 You’ll need to track how many messages are delivered, bounced, opened and blocked.
 This will help you to keep your list updated, ensuring you aren’t paying for messages which aren’t being received.